Skip to content

 What is DMAIC Six Sigma Methodology

-DMAIC is the process improvement methodology in Six sigma DMAIC (which stands for Define, Measure, Analyze, Improve and Control) is a data driven methodologies which is used for improving current process.
+DMAIC Six Sigma is the process improvement methodology in Six sigma DMAIC (which stands for Define, Measure, Analyze, Improve and Control) is a data driven methodologies which is used for improving current process.
 Six sigma methodology consist of 5 phases.

 Define Phase